MasterPu2020/RISCV32-Subset-CPU-for-JPEG-Encode/Readme.md

 - not x1 != x2: x1 == x2
 - not x1 < x2: x1 >= x2

-### 使用的指令
+### Instruction usage statements
 **[ I type ]**
-- addi   :  用于加载立即数和立即数的加法
+- addi   :  mainly used for load a 12-bit imm
-- xori   :  与立即数-1异或，用于实现按位取反的非常重要的位操作
+- xori   :  to achieve not operation, xor with imm -1
-- lw     :  所有的运算均是32位整数运算，load word很重要
+- lw     :  load word.

 **[ S type ]**
-- sw     :  store word，Huffman编码写回时压栈方法，也是保存32位整数数据的重要方法
+- sw     :  store word.

 **[ R type ]**
-- add    :  用于常规加法
+- add    :  regular addition
-- and    :  按位与，非常重要的位截取操作
+- and    :  regular and, used for data trancation
-- or     :  按位或，非常重要的位拼接操作
+- or     :  regular or, used for data joint
 - sll    :  logic shift left by reg
 - sra    :  arithmetic shift right by reg
-- mul    ： 乘法用量非常大，并且FPGA上配置了乘法器，可以使用
+- mul    ： multiplication usage is massive, that is why there need a mul
-- mulh   ： 乘法用量非常大，并且FPGA上配置了乘法器，可以使用
+- mulh   ： multiplication usage is massive, that is why there need a mulh

-**[ B type ]** 12位地址范围跳转，6.5k行汇编够用了
+**[ B type ]**
 - blt    :  branch if less than
 - bge    :  branch if greater than or equal
 - beq    :  branch if equal